dlabs-co/XSpace/README.md

 The hardware was quite difficult to make, cause it was a special holiday 23 of April is our patron Saint and is not possible buy nothing to build a better solution, by the way, we use a lot of recycling materials, like electric motors, office chair.

-One of the most common micro controller is the arduino and we use the Nano Version.
-And we can control till 7 motors, one servo, and stapler machine, to actuate over the “pilot chair”.
+One of the most common micro controller is the <b>arduino</b> and we use the <b>Nano Version</b>.
+And we can control till <b>7 motors, one servo, and stapler machine</b>, to actuate over the “pilot chair”.

 <p align="center">
   <img  src="Documentation/media/hardwarejob.jpg" height="200"/>